Section I: General Design

 An ACO program is designed to make providers accountable for the true costs of their patients’ care.
 The resources in this section provide general information on ACO programs, as well as key considerations for policymakers to address in designing a Medicaid ACO program.

-Medicaid ACOs: State Update (Updated February 2018) – This fact sheet describing how emerging state Medicaid ACO programs are seeking to drive accountability through three key activities: (1) implementing a value-based payment structure; (2) measuring quality improvement; and (3) collecting and analyzing data.
+Medicaid ACOs: State Update (Updated February 2018) – This fact sheet describes how emerging state Medicaid ACO programs are seeking to drive accountability through three key activities: (1) implementing a value-based payment structure; (2) measuring quality improvement; and (3) collecting and analyzing data.
 It also provides a glimpse of some early state successes.

 Data Support Considerations in Medicaid Accountable Care Organization Programs (August 2018) – This technical assistance brief outlines what types of data Medicaid ACOs need to successfully operate and details how several states provide data to organizations participating in ACOs.